simoninireland/epydemic/doc/implementation/event-times.rst

 1. locally, within the :class:`PulseCoupledOscillator` class, by quantising the values we use for phases; or
-2. globally, within the :class:`Dynamics` class, to only allowe event times to happen to a given precision.
+2. globally, within the :class:`Dynamics` class, to only allow event times to happen to a given precision.

 We've chosen the former as a simpler and less burdensome approach,